openmultiplayer/web/frontend/docs/scripting/functions/NPC_EnterVehicle.md

 ## Notes

-- The NPC will pathfind to the vehicle door before entering
+- The NPC will try to reach the vehicle door, using the specified movement type, before entering
-- The NPC will use the specified movement type to reach the vehicle
 - If the seat is occupied, the NPC may not be able to enter
-- Seat 0 is always the driver's seat
-- Maximum seat ID depends on the vehicle model

 ## Related Functions